btaruns22/RAGs-to-Riches/README.md

 - Retrieved examples may include their historical labels because this design is testing case-based reasoning
 - The current date must be excluded from retrieval to avoid leakage
 - Augment the raw-minute baseline prompt with retrieved context before LLM inference
+- Two retrieval modes now exist:
+  - `manual`: hard-coded feature-distance retrieval in `rag/retriever.py`
+  - `vector`: local Chroma retrieval using OpenRouter embeddings in `rag/vector_store.py`
+- Vector retrieval documents include both the raw 5-bar setup and the engineered summary, including `vix_at_open`
+- Chroma is local and persistent; Pinecone is not used in the current implementation

 ### 5. Prompt Pipeline